fsr/haskell-lessons/docs/script/_sources/tools.rst.txt

 This gives you some very bare bones ide features.
 The big advantage is that, unlike the other ide programs, ``ghcid`` is incredibly reliable.

+Also for those who like their code to be a bit prettier I recommend using *font ligatures* with a font that supports it, for instance my favourite is `github.com/tonsky/FiraCode <https://github.com/tonsky/FiraCode>`__.
+In this font there are some multi character symbols which in my opinion make the code a bit more readable.

 .. rubric:: Footnotes

 .. [#base-sucks]